 The OCCAL scheme was introduced in May 2020 to support operators in the tourism, restaurant, retail and local artisanal sectors, which had been heavily penalised by the health crisis.
 This scheme, managed by the Région, comes in addition to the national and regional emergency plans.
-It is built around a partnership with Caisse des Dépôts et Consignations, the départements and intercommunalités in Occitanie.
-Originally, the OCCAL scheme included:
+It is built around a partnership with Caisse des Dépôts et Consignations, the Départements and Intercommunalités in Occitanie.
+The OCCAL scheme has three sections:

 - ✓ cash flow support (rent, working capital requirement) to help business activity recover.
 This support takes the form of 0% repayable advances (deferred over 18 months).
-By the end of 2020, more than 200 repayable advances had been granted in a total amount of 2 M€, - ✓ capital grants to finance sanitary measures.
-Eligible expenditure included the installation of equipment to modify reception areas and payment zones, to facilitate social distancing and to arrange secure walkways within buildings, adapting communal spaces, purchasing disinfection materials,...
+In 2021, 477 repayable advances were granted under this section.
+In total, by the end of 2021, almost 650 repayable advances had been granted for an overall amount of close to 9 M€, - ✓ capital grants to finance sanitary measures Eligible expenditure included the installation of equipment to modify reception areas and payment zones, to facilitate social distancing and to arrange secure walkways within buildings, adapting communal spaces, purchasing disinfection materials,...

-In November 2020, the scope of the scheme was extended to a third action named OCCAL-rent, co-financed on a parity basis by the Région and the intercommunalités.
+✓ OCCAL-rent, co-financed on a parity basis by the Région and the intercommunalités.
 Its purpose is to help small businesses (up to 10 employees) with commercial premises open to the public and subject to mandatory closure as part of health emergency measures.
-It takes the form of a fixed grant equal to one month of rent, capped at $1000 \in$.
+It takes the form of a fixed grant equal to one month of rent, capped at 1 000 €.
+This third section closed at the beginning of 2021.